 - If your athlete cannot hold a bridge alone with no spot, do a back walkover, do a back handspring on a trampoline with no spot and do a back handspring alone down a cheese wedge, you shouldn't be teaching a roundoff back handspring.

 - If your athlete cannot do a forward and backward roll, you shouldn't be teaching a forward or backward salto.

 - When the spotter is doing all the work, you have pushed the child too far too fast.
-The best thing you can do for an athlete is break a skill into pieces and teach the pieces by shaping the child correctly then putting the appropriate pieces back together as a whole.
+The best thing you can do for an athlete is to break a skill into pieces and teach the pieces by shaping the child correctly, and then put the appropriate pieces back together as a whole.

 The truth is that not every girl will be an amazing competitive gymnast.
 If you look at the scale of age-to-level it usually works out somewhat like this:

 - Level 4: Age 6-7

 - Level 6: Age 8-9